gordon-cs/sp2018-The-Eureka-Project/README.md

 P.S.2 This site (https://www.terlici.com/2015/08/13/mysql-node-express.html) shows codes on how to connect mysql with node and express

+To access MySQL:
+> mysql -u root

+Our DB is called "forwords."

+> USE forwords;

 # Our Linux VM: EurekaProjectVM on HyperV-Lab1
 (Created through Hyper V Lab) It is a server VM, not a workstation VM.
 (AKA there is no UI.)